Design and test for the CEPC muon subdetector based on extruded scintillator and SiPM

-In Belle II, it was found that the closeness between fiber and SiPM affects about 37\% in photon collection, mainly due to the diffuse transmission at the fiber terminal surface.
-NDL EQR15 11-3030D-S has a large sensitive area of $3.0~\cm \times 3.0~\cm$, about five times that of MPPC S13360.
-We find that polishing the terminal surface of the fiber well is unnecessary to improve the photon collection when using NDL EQR15 11-3030D-S.
+In the Belle II experiment, the proximity between the fiber and the SiPM was found to influence photon collection by approximately 37\%, primarily due to diffuse transmission at the fiber's end.
+The NDL EQR15 11-3030D-S, featuring a much larger sensitive area of $3.0~\mm \times 3.0~\mm$, demonstrates that meticulous polishing of the fiber's end is not critical for enhancing photon collection with this model.